 Although the chief source of funding for the museum is legislative appropriation, additional support comes from endowments and granting agencies.
 The Museum of Texas Tech University Association supports traveling exhibits.
 The education division of the museum conducts tours and programs throughout the year, including curriculum-based tours for public schools, public workshops and lectures, special events, and other activities for major exhibitions.
 Volunteers from the community and Texas Tech University are always needed and welcome.
 The museum is a military-friendly, Blue Star museum.

 The museum is closed on Monday but open free of charge from 10 a.m. to 5 p.m.
-Tuesday through Saturday, 1 to 5 p.m.
-Sunday, and until 9 p.m. on the first Friday of every month.
+Tuesday through Saturday, and 1 to 5 p.m.
+Sunday.

 National Ranching Heritage Center

-The National Ranching Heritage Center (NRHC) is a 27-acre museum with seven galleries, 38 pieces of life-size bronze sculpture, and an historical park containing 49 authentic ranch structures relocated, restored, and preserved to tell the ranching story.
+The National Ranching Heritage Center (NRHC) is a 27-acre museum with seven galleries, 41 pieces of life-size bronze sculptures, and an historical park containing 50 authentic ranch structures relocated, restored, and preserved to tell the ranching story.
 The structures—a bunkhouse, one-room schoolhouse, half-dugout, train, depot, blacksmith shop, barn, windmills, and more—date from the late 1780s to the early 1950s with 35 structures between 100 and 200 years old.
-More than 60,000 visitors from throughout the nation and many foreign countries tour the NRHC every year.
+More than 62,000 visitors from throughout the nation and many foreign countries tour the NRHC every year.
 TripAdvisor, the world’s largest travel site, has named the NRHC the number-one tourist attraction in the Lubbock area.

 In addition to museum exhibits and education-based seminars and programs, the NRHC hosts numerous public events annually, including Ranch Day, Summer Stampede Western Art and Gear Show, the National Golden Spur Award Dinner, and Candlelight at the Ranch.
 More than 150 community and student volunteers help with these events.